Dream Theater: Six Degrees of Inner Turbulence (2001–2002)

-Putting the whole ordeal behind them, Dream Theater once again entered BearTracks Studios to record their sixth studio album.
+Dream Theater once again entered BearTracks Studios to record their sixth studio album.
 Four years after they first petitioned East West to allow them to release a double album, they finally got their chance with Six Degrees of Inner Turbulence.
 The first disc consisted of five tracks of 7–13 minutes in length, and the second disc was devoted entirely to the 42-minute title track, which remains to date the longest song Dream Theater has written.
-Many of the song's melodies and musical themes originated in an instrumental piece, written by Rudess, which would eventually become the song's "Overture".
+Many of the song's melodies and musical themes originated in an instrumental piece written by Rudess, which would eventually become the song's "Overture".
 Those themes were then expanded by the rest of the band to form individual chapters in a complete story.

 Six Degrees of Inner Turbulence was very well received by critics and the press.
 It was the most publicized of Dream Theater's albums since Awake, debuting on the Billboard charts at No. 46 and the Billboard Internet charts at No. 1.
 The subsequent world tour included a select few special "album cover" gigs (see Cover songs section, below), in which they played Metallica's Master of Puppets and Iron Maiden's The Number of the Beast in their entirety.